The All-Nite Scream-O-Rama!

 The AJ’s Famous Hollywood Hot Dogs food truck will be here until Midnight!

 It’s back from the grave and ready to party … it’s The Loft Cinema’s All-Nite Scream-O-Rama!
 Put on your big kid pants and prepare for a non-stop, dusk till dawn onslaught of fright flicks so terrifying, so scandalously scarifying, you’ll be praying for daylight.
 Thrills and chills await you as we unleash SEVEN blood-soaked, hand-picked horror classics on the big screen.
 Bring your pillows, wear your pajamas and prepare to face your fears because this will truly be a night to “dismember!”

-PLUS: Scary shorts, trashy trailers, ghoulish trivia games and prizes, horrifying drink specials, our infamously delicious “meat cups,” and collectible barf bags for all chickens with weak stomachs!
+PLUS: Trashy trailers, ghoulish trivia games and prizes, horrifying drink specials, collectible barf bags and the world-famous Breakfast Buffet of Terror!

 *Start times are approximate*

 Nicholas Cage goes “Full Cage” as Red, a regular guy whose peaceful life in the Pacific Northwest with his true love Mandy is shattered by a sadistic hippie cult, catapulting him into a phantasmagoric journey filled with bloody vengeance, demonic bikers, hallucinogenic drugs and hand-forged battle axes!
 Director Panos Cosmatos’ utterly unique horror thriller Mandy is a mind-blowing freak-out led by a truly crazed Cage, and an experience that shouldn’t be missed on the big screen!
 (Dir. by Panos Cosmatos, 2018, USA/Belgium, 121 mins., Not Rated)

 9:20pm – Creepshow / 35mm print!